MikulaJakub/rosenthal/README.md

-Analytical solution for a moving heat source points can be of the following form:
+Analytical solution for a moving heat source points can be written in the following form:

 ![equation](figures/equation.png)